Centre: Centre for Lifelong Learning

 Handling emotions of self and others, emotional intelligence, emotional display and regulation.

-Unit IV: Boundaries and demarcating boundaries in the counselling situation
+Unit IV: Boundaries and demarcating boundaries while working with people

 Unit V: Teamwork